 What happened then?

 The subject of tolerance moved me.
 I found the idea of portraying hybrid cultures befitting.
-For the Hybrids project, I photographed underground gardens in Tokyo, snow polo in Sankt Moritz, hip-hop battles in China, underwater striptease in Chile and techno hippies at the Burning Man Festival.
+For the Hybrids project, I photographed underground gardens in Tokyo, snow polo in Saint Moritz, hip-hop battles in China, underwater striptease in Chile and techno hippies at the Burning Man Festival.
 The resulting book was absolutely raw.
 No image was edited or cropped.

 Climate change has been one of your main focuses for years.
 How did this develop?

 It’s a big topic that began to stir my soul.
-The first effects of climate change were visible and tangible and yet completely ignored worldwide.
+The first effects of climate change were visible and tangible, and yet completely ignored worldwide.
 So, I thought about how I could become active.
-Back then it was still about awareness.
+Back then, it was still about awareness.
 Today, it’s different.
 Nowadays, we know we have to do something.

 With that in mind, I started Project Pressure.
-A charity that, on abstract terms, visualizes the problems of our time through the fusion of science and art and collects data that helps to find solutions.
+A charity that, in abstract terms, visualizes the problems of our time through the fusion of science and art and collects data that helps to find solutions.
 The idea behind it is simple.
 How do you show the relevance of the topic using an example from nature so that everyone can understand it?
 Melting glaciers express clear responsibilities and show people what climate change really means.

 Where do you think we stand as a society and how can we take action?